TAP-GGC/Code-Nator/README.md

 * <b>Difficulty Level:</b> beginner
 * <b>Target Audience:</b> middle school, college
 * <b>Duration of Workshop:</b> TBD
-* <b>Needed Materials:</b> computers/laptops, mBot, mBlock, cardboard maze,
+* <b>Needed Materials:</b> tablets, mBot Mega, mBlock, cardboard maze,
-* <b>Learning Outcomes:</b> Teach coding basics by having students debug mBot block code errors.
+* <b>Learning Outcomes:</b> The desired outcome is to get students familiar with basic coding and debugging.
 * <b>Your Main Technology</b> mBot Mega - a remote-controlled robot car that can move in all directions with its mecanum wheels and app remote control.
 * [Technology Ambassador Program](https://tapggc.org/) <b>(TAP)</b> is a project-based class that provides a collaborative environment for students to work with their fellow classmates on a semester-long project using technologies of their choice.
 TAP strives to increase participation in IT through numerous outreach activities and workshops that are designed to showcase the creative and fun side of technology.
 <!-- Commercial Video stored in the Media folder will be linked here -->